Stoquastic simulations of non-stoquastic superconducting flux circuits: Conclusions

-It is interesting to note that the qubit representations of the circuits simulated above are virtually unsimulable by QMC due to the severe sign problem caused by the NStoq terms that arise from the reduction of the circuit~\cite{gupta2019,dwaveNonStoq}. \\ {\bf Conclusions.}--- In this study, we devised a prescription to make seemingly NStoq superconducting flux circuits amendable to scalable, efficient QMC techniques.
-The importance of our work lies mainly in its implications for approximating superconducting circuits as qubit models, and what information about the circuit can be gleaned from simulations of the model.
+In this study we devised a prescription to make seemingly NStoq superconducting flux circuits amendable to sign-problem free QMC techniques.
+The importance of our work lies mainly in its implications for approximating superconducting circuits as qubit model, and what information about the circuit can be gleaned from simulations of the model.
 Our results stand in stark contrast with recent and ongoing efforts to construct circuits of this type~\cite{dwaveNonStoq}.
-If indeed superconducting flux circuits---even those circuits whose qubit representations are NStoq---are efficiently simulable, then the implications are that flux circuits cannot generate genuine non-stoquastic dynamics, which is an important ingredient for both AQC universality and quantum supremacy.
+If indeed superconducting flux circuits---even those circuits whose qubit representations are NStoq---do not suffer from the QMC sign-problem, then the implications are that flux circuits are not likely to generate genuine non-stoquastic dynamics, which is an important ingredient for both AQC universality and quantum supremacy.

-While the focus of our work was one specific superconducting flux qubit device, we note that our analysis equally applies for any ``traditional'' qubit circuit and that we expect to maintain QMC scaling, poly($n$), irrespective of system size.
-Our conclusions are predicated on the grid spacing being constant as a function of system size, which is expected since the grid spacing is proportional to the scale of the distance between wells in the flux hyperspace, which are relatively constant with respect to system size.
+While the focus of our work has been superconducting flux qubit devices, we note that our analysis equally applies for any ``traditional'' qubit circuit.
+We note that while we were able to avoid the sign-problem, there are still classical obstacles in the thermalization of a general flux circuit that prevent scalability due to the glassy nature of the problem.
+Regardless, our conclusions remain the same, since this type of hardness has nothing to do with quantum supremacy, and those obstacles are expected to be present in the AQC itself, thus showing no overhead with respect to the physical experiment.